daniel1noble/metaDigitise/README.md

 # Conclusions <a name="Conclusion"></a>

 We are still actively developing `metaDigitise` particularly post-processing functions for reproducibility.
 We would be more than happy to hear what you think of it, possible improvements or bugs that are found.
 Please lodge an issue and we can try and deal with these as soon as possible.
 Also feel free to email the package maintainers.
+Our future plans include abilities to deal with log-transformed axes, including arguments for calculating standard deviations from 95%CI's and standard errors using the t-distribution to correct the t-value for small sample sizes (currently assumed t-values are 1.96 as is normal), dealing with asymmetric error bars and the possibility of zooming in plots such that greater accuracy can be achieved when digitising.